oneinfra/oneinfra/docs/DESIGN.md

 ## Hypervisor

-An hypervisor is a physical or virtual machine where `oneinfra` will create the control plane nodes.
+An hypervisor is a physical or virtual machine where `oneinfra` will create the control plane components.

 Hypervisors are user provided in the form of a CRI endpoint to connect to.